DarcanoS/Database-II/README.md

 - **MongoDB** – Document-oriented database for unstructured and scalable data storage.
 - **GeoJSON / PostGIS** – Spatial data handling and geolocation support. -->

 ## License

-This project is for academic purposes only and follows the guidelines of the **Databases 2** course at Francisco José de Caldas District University.
+This project is licensed under the [MIT License](./LICENSE).
+It is for academic purposes only and follows the guidelines of the **Databases 2** course at Francisco José de Caldas District University.

 ---